expectedtodie/expectedtodie/_posts/2022-07-15-expectedtodie-part6.md

 11: What you eat is important in your healing.
 Be open to different ways of thinking about what a healthy diet is.

-12: Don’t wait.
-Live life to the fullest while you can!
+12: Don't wait.
+Life life to the fullest while you can!

 ---

 Coming next in the series: “Living in the Now”.